Erosi Kitsmarishvili

 — claiming that although Russia had provoked the conflict, the actual fighting had been started by Georgia, and that the United States had approved the Georgian government's plans to retake Abkhazia in early 2008.
 Kitsmarishvili has also spoken out in favour of increased pluralism in the Georgian media.
 In November 2009, Kitsmarishvili took over the management rights of the Tbilisi-based pro-opposition television station Maestro TV.

 Kitsmarishvili ran for the office of mayor of Rustavi in the 2014 elections, but was defeated.

-In July 2014 Kitsmarishvili was found dead in a garage of the apartment block where he had lived in Tbilisi's Vake district.
-The authorities said he had one gunshot wound to the head, and though they were investigating the death under article 115 of the criminal code, which deals with suicide, but would examine other causes of his death as well.
+In July 2014 Kitsmarishvili was found dead in a garage of the apartment block where he lived in Tbilisi's Vake district.
+The authorities said he had one gunshot wound to the head, and although they were investigating the death under article 115 of the criminal code, which deals with suicide, they would examine other causes of his death as well.